 If you have a less flexible schedule, dropping into the volleyball or basketball courts at the Rec Center can be your ticket to making friends.
 Teams often need an extra player.

-#5: Make it a point to meet your classmates
+#4.
+Make a point to meet your classmates